instance001/cognition-mesh-test-chamber/README.md

 - no benchmark sprawl by default
 - no assistant model replacing deterministic truth
 - no autonomous tool chaos
-- no cloud dependency for core local use
+- no cloud dependency for core local use; hosted/model-provider comparisons can be treated as explicit future lanes rather than hidden defaults

 The intended questions are: